2026 Football Roster Tracker

 Overview

 In November, the talented Corri Milliner hit the transfer portal after twice being suspended during the 2025 season.
-Leading receiver Iverson “Strap” Hooks, perhaps UAB’s most valuable player, also recently announced his departure, and it’s easy to understand why: he has drawn interest from Oregon, Indiana, LSU, and Auburn, among others.
+Leading receiver Iverson “Strap” Hooks, perhaps UAB’s most valuable player, also recently announced his departure, and it’s easy to understand why — he received a tsunami of Power 4 interest before ultimately committing to Oregon.
+Even Xavier Daisy, the Blazers’ WR4, got snatched up by an SEC school.

 Tight Ends